abdeoliveira/examgen/README.md

 Question files must have 4 blocks, which are `@config`, `@question`, `@figure`, and `@answer`, and must terminate with `@end`.

+You can adjust the number of alternatives for questions globally, i.e., all questions must have the same number of alternatives.
+This subject will be approached later.

 ### The `@config` block

 It has 2 entries: `mode:` and `inline:`.